radiantlogic-v8/documentation-new/documentation/installation-guide/01-introduction.md

 In the following image, two Zookeeper nodes have gone offline.
 If the ZooKeeper ensemble only had three nodes to begin with, the loss of two nodes puts the service in a non-functional state since the quorum has been lost.
 The RadiantOne nodes are impacted at this point and will enter into a read-only mode where they cannot accept configuration changes nor client write operations.

 >[!note]
 >As an alternative to the default read-only mode, ZooKeeper can be configured for SHUTDOWN mode when the quorum is lost.
 In this case, the RadiantOne service on all cluster nodes shuts down.
 If this behavior is preferable, set "onZkWriteLossVdsServerBehavior" : "SHUTDOWN", for the /radiantone/v1/cluster/config/vds_server.conf node on the Main Control Panel > ZooKeeper tab.
-For more information, see the RadiantOne Deployment and Tuning Guide.
+For more information, see the [RadiantOne Deployment and Tuning Guide](/documentation/deployment-and-tuning-guide/00-preface)e.

 ![An image showing ](Media/ZKImage4.3.jpg)